MagnusHJensen/custom-chest-menus/README.md

 - Currently supported actions:
     - Teleport to a location (also supports cross dimensions)
     - Craft Items
-    - Run a command as player or server
+    - Run a command/commands as player or server
         - Placeholders:
             - `%player%` will be replaced with the player's name.
             - `%uuid` will be replaced with the player's UUID.